 Turning the flash towards the ceiling, from which the light bounces and diffuses, results in a soft level of brightness without harsh shadows that is much more pleasant and natural both in intensity and in its top-down direction, much like the sun shining down.
 The ability to turn the reflector and bounce the light off the ceiling or wall will help to make the photos look more natural, without harsh shadows.

 If you find yourself in a situation where it’s not possible to shoot with the reflection against the ceiling, there is no choice but to point the flash towards the subjects, but always with the addition of a small diffuser or larger softbox.
-This is because it allows us to achieve diffused lighting that is much more natural, especially when we don’t overdo it with the flash output.
+This is because it allows us to achieve diffused light that is much more natural lighting, especially when we don’t overdo it with the flash output.

 A diffuser for an external camera flash is usually included in the accessories.
+If you need a wide-angle diffuser, this is not part of the set but you can buy them cheap online (wide angle diffusers are used for example in real estate photography and by the event photographers as they spread the light in wider angle).
 A less used but practical solution is also the combination of flash and diffuser plate, where usually the flash is placed outside the camera and the diffuser plate then directs its light where it is needed.
 In the case of outdoor photography, the reflective plate can even replace the flash itself in some situations.

-What about the universal flashes for every brand?
+What about the universal Camera flashes for every brand?

 TTL (through the lens) flashes